On this episode I talk with Kevin Graham from Bulk Buy Hosting a Private Blog Network (PBN) hosting service.

-- How Kevin started in internet marketing putting banner advertising on sites – when was 13!
+- How Kevin started in internet marketing putting banner advertising on sites – when he was 13!

 - Also had sites in the coupon niche doing well from adsense.